physicsturtle/physicsturtle_old/math/calculus-III/Unit3/lessonG.md

 unit: unit3
 ---

 A topic that is often overlooked is how to compute the differential of a function.
 This is closely related to the gradient vector, as well as tangent planes.
+Taking the differential is an operation that is done on functions.
+In single variable calculus, the differential \\(df\\) of a function \\(f\\) was defined as

+$$df = f'(x) dx.$$

 ### Exercises